 A duplex is a residential building that has two units under a single roof.
 The two units share a common party wall that splits the structure into two separate dwellings, with each unit acts as a totally separate home with its own amenities, entrance and yard.
-The duplex is subdivided into two different titles, which allows for a much greater asset portfolio and larger equity, thus helping to fund future projects easier and allowing you to achieve your property goals sooner.
+The duplex is subdivided into two different titles, allowing for a much greater asset portfolio and larger equity, thus helping you fund future projects more easily and allowing you to achieve your property goals sooner.

-There are many steps involved in building an investment property that must be considered when walking through the process of building.
+There are many steps involved in building an investment property that must be considered when walking through the building process.
 As outlined below, you would want to weigh up all options and ensure you have adequate professionals working alongside you to ensure the best quality product that is delivered in the most efficient manner.

 Usually, the house being knocked down was a prior primary place of residence and not a family home.
 This will just need to be knocked down and cleared, ready to be built on as vacant land.
 In the event that it was not, however, and it was previously an investment property, a scrapping report will allow the investor to claim the residual amount of depreciation remaining as a deduction, thus potentially saving them tens of thousands of dollars by way of claiming an immediate tax deduction for the scrap value that is determined by the quantity surveyor.
 This is done by way of photographic evidence, council search (for reports prepared post-demolition) or a site inspection (if completed prior to demolition taking place).